The Brothers Sun

 The Brothers Sun is an American action comedy drama television series created by Brad Falchuk and Byron Wu for Netflix.
-It was released on January 4, 2024.
+It premiered on January 4, 2024.
 In March 2024, the series was canceled after one season.

 Premise

-The life of average Californian Bruce Sun is turned upside down when his older brother, Charles Sun, visits Los Angeles, California, from Taipei, Taiwan.
-Having no recollection of his past in Taipei, Bruce learns about his family's profession as Taipei's most renowned gangsters, with his brother being a hardened criminal raised by his crime boss father.
-After an attempted assassination on his father, Charles has to move to LA to keep his family safe.
-Additionally, Bruce finds out that his mother moved with him to California in order to build a life away from her estranged family.
-His mother's effort has proved to be futile as Bruce has to adapt to the gangster life of his family.
+The life of average Californian Bruce Sun is turned upside down when his older brother, Charles Sun, arrives in Los Angeles, California, from Taipei, Taiwan.
+After an attempted assassination of his father, Charles flies to LA to keep his family safe.
+Having little recollection of his childhood in Taipei, Bruce slowly learns about his family's profession as Taipei's most renowned gangsters, with his brother being a hardened criminal raised by his crime boss father.
+Additionally, Bruce finds out his mother moved with him to California because she possessed information that required her to stay hidden.
+His mother's effort at keeping Bruce out of the gangster life is strongly tested as Bruce becomes more involved in the events that beset the family in Los Angeles.